 Low-fiber meals

-You don’t have to avoid them completely, just balance them with fiber and water.
+You don’t have to avoid them completely, just balance them with fibre and water.

 When Should You See a Doctor?